akreienbring/akreienbring.github.io/docs/Alfreso_route_to_Liferay/index.md

 [Chapter 4.: Using CMIS to download a document from Alfresco](using_cmis_download.md)

 ### Part 5: Upload content to Liferay
-Using the so called *headless delivery* REST API of Liferay, we are going to upload what we download via CMIS from Alfresco in this chapter.
+Using the so called *headless delivery* REST API of Liferay, we are going to upload what we downloaded via CMIS from Alfresco in this chapter.

-Using Camel this is one of the rare spots where a small JAVA bean must be written to achieve what we want.
+Using Camel, this is one of the rare spots where a small JAVA bean must be written to achieve what we want.

 [Chapter 5.: Upload content to Liferay](upload_content_liferay.md)